linyue0103/terminal/doc/specs/#13000 - In-process ConPTY.md

    Replace relevant singletons with instances.
 3. Make `Server` a standalone library with `IApiRoutines` as its primary callback interface.
    Integrate the library in Windows Terminal.
-4. Ship the `Server` library as part of Windows.
+4. (Long term goal:) Ship the `Server` library as part of Windows.
 Build conhost itself on top of it.
-   (Long term goal.)

 ## Why?